Code.org: Hour of Code

 During Computer Science Education Week from December 9 to December 15, 2013, Code.org launched the "Hour of Code Challenge" on its website to teach computer science to school students, enticing them to complete short programming tutorials.
-The Hour of Code involved getting people to write short snippets of code to achieve pre-specified goals using Blockly, a visual programming language of a similar flavor as Logo.
+The Hour of Code involved getting people to write short snippets of code to achieve pre-specified goals using Blockly, a visual programming language.
 The initiative had been announced about two months in advance and at the time of launch, the initiative was supported by then United States President Barack Obama as well as executives from technology companies such as Microsoft and Apple Inc. It was also supported by educational online learning platforms such as Khan Academy.
-About 20 million people participated and over 600 million lines of code had been written.
-The Hour of Code also offered participation gifts to some of the schools involved, such as a set of fifty laptops or a conference call with one a tech "luminary" like Gates or Dorsey.
+About 20 million people participated.
+The Hour of Code also offered participation gifts to some of the schools involved, such as a set of fifty laptops or a conference call with one tech "luminary" like Bill Gates or Jack Dorsey.
 The crowdfunding effort for Hour of Code received the highest amount of funding ever raised on Indiegogo.
 By October 2014, about forty million students had taken the Hour of Code class, and a second Hour of Code was held in December 2014.
 That year, locations for Hour of Code lessons included Apple retail stores.
 In December 2016, Canadian Prime Minister Justin Trudeau helped launch the international Hour of Code campaign for 2016.

-And in December 2017, Code.org announced that Hour of Code had reached over 500 million hours served.
+In December 2017, Code.org announced that Hour of Code had reached over 500 million hours served.